Luna-Klatzer/docs_openhiven.py/source/introduction.rst

     An event in this context is a addition, change or removal of data on Hiven.

-    Example to show a basic Hiven Event Listener that listens for messages and prints out their cotent
+    Here an example to show a basic Hiven Event Listener that listens for messages and prints out their content:

     .. code-block:: python